Marylhurst University collects two types of information through its websites: user information and personal information.

 Marylhurst does not knowingly collect personal information from children under the age of 13.
 The university’s sites are not directed at children.
 If a parent or guardian believes a child has provided the university with personal information via the Marylhurst sites and would like this information removed, contact the university’s admissions office.

 Marylhurst University complies with the Family Educational Rights and Privacy Act of 1974, as amended (FERPA), which sets forth requirements regarding the privacy of student records.
-Marylhurst University does not actively share personal information with third parties, except as disclosed in Guest and Special Access; as required by federal, state or local law; or as permitted under FERPA and described in the Marylhurst University FERPA Policy.
+Marylhurst University does not actively share personal information with third parties, except as disclosed in Guest and Special Access (see below); as required by federal, state or local law; or as permitted under FERPA and described in the Marylhurst University FERPA Policy.
 Marylhurst University does not sell or rent personal information to third parties.

 Although FERPA regulations apply only to Marylhurst students, the university is equally committed to protecting the privacy of all visitors to its websites.